 Orson W. Moe

-Orson W. Moe received his medical degree from the University of Toronto, Canada, and is currently Professor of Internal Medicine and Physiology at the University of Texas Southwestern Medical Center, USA.
-He is the Director of the Charles and Jane Pak Center of Mineral Metabolism and Clinical Research, USA.
-He is also a member of the Nephrology Division at Southwestern, USA.
-Dr Moe is the holder of the Charles and Jane Pak Chair in Mineral Metabolism Research and the Donald Seldin Professorship in Clinical Investigation.
+Orson W. Moe received his medical degree from the University of Toronto, Canada and is currently Professor of Internal Medicine and Physiology at the University of Texas Southwestern Medical Center, Dallas, TX, USA.
+He is the Director of the Charles and Jane Pak Center of Mineral Metabolism and Clinical Research.
+He is also an active clinician and researcher in the Nephrology Division at Southwestern.
+Moe is the holder of the Charles and Jane Pak Distinguished Chair in Mineral Metabolism Research and the Donald Seldin Professorship in Clinical Investigation.

 Dr Moe conducts both basic science and patient-oriented research on renal physiology and metabolism, and epithelial biology.
-Dr Moe's research strives to cross from the level of the whole patient, to animal and cell culture models, and down to single molecules.
+His research strives to cross from the level of the whole patient, to animal and cell culture models, and down to single molecules.
+He is active in teaching at the undergraduate and post-graduate level nationally and internationally.

-In addition to editing Current Opinion in Nephrology and Hypertension, Dr Moe also serves on the editorial board of the American Journal of Physiology and edits the textbook The Kidney by Seldin and Giebisch.
-Dr Moe is currently a member of the American Society of Clinical Research, American Association of Physicians, American Society of Nephrology, American Physiologic Society, and Biophysical Society.
+In addition to editing Current Opinion in Nephrology and Hypertension, Dr Moe also serves on the editorial board of the American Journal of Physiology and edits the textbook, The Kidney by Seldin and Giebisch.
+Dr Moe is currently a member of the American Society of Clinical Research, American Association of Physicians, American Society of Nephrology, and American Physiologic Society.

 Susan Quaggin graduated from the Faculty of Medicine at the University of Toronto, Canada, in 1988 and received her specialty degree in internal medicine in 1992.
 She completed her sub-specialty training in nephrology in 1993 at University of Toronto and did a post-doctoral fellowship at Yale University, USA, where she studied the genetic basis of kidney development.
 Dr Quaggin has served as an elected councillor of the American Society for Clinical Investigation (ASCI), is a member of the Executive Council of the ISN and was elected to the American Association of Physicians (AAP) in 2013.
 In addition, Dr Quaggin sits on the editorial boards of several journals, is the Deputy Editor of the Journal of the American Society of Nephrology and has organized a number of international renal and vascular meetings.